 First, how does Amazon Family help you save on diapers?

-Amazon Family, formerly known as Amazon Mom—way to go Amazon for recognizing parental equality there, dads buy diapers too—is an extension so to speak of Amazon Prime.
+Amazon Family, formerly known as Amazon Mom—way to go Amazon for recognizing parental equality there, dads buy diapers too—is an extension, so to speak, of Amazon Prime.
 Amazon Prime is $99 per year and comes with free two-day shipping, access to Amazon’s movie, Kindle book, and music library, and some other odds and ends most people don’t care about, and neither do we because this article isn’t about Amazon Prime, it’s about ways to save on diapers with Amazon Family.
 If you’re not sure you want to commit to $99 a year right away, you can get a 30-day free trial to give it a try.

 Amazon Family itself adds:

--20% discount on diapers and pullups with free shipping
+-20% discount on diapers and pull-ups with free shipping

 -A 15% baby register completion discount and welcome box

-Side note, the registry discount can be used to get a discount on baby and toddler items even if you aren’t pregnant.
+Side note, the registry discount can be used to get a discount on baby and toddler items even if you aren’t pregnant, but only once.
 You simply add an imaginary baby with an imaginary due date within 60 days of the current date, add the items you want, wait 14 days, and presto, 15% off qualifying items on your list.
 You can also add new items at any time, even when your discount is applied.
-After you spend $10 on any item on your list, you also get the welcome box which includes samples or trials of things like wipes, diapers, baby shampoo, etc.
+After you spend $10 on any item on your list, you get the welcome box which includes samples or trials of things like wipes, diapers, baby shampoo, etc.

 Maximizing your 20% diaper discount to save even more on diapers: